-- The gray "Landfill" bar is the baseline impact from sending the Hefty[®] EnergyBag[®] contents to landfill. - The blue and red bars "Unique Pyrolysis Technology Dataset 1 and 2" are the net impacts/benefits of using this technology and offsetting petroleum products based on one production campaign. - If the blue or red bars are smaller than 100% or negative, then this technology has less environmental impact than landfilling.
+- The gray "Landfill" bar is the baseline impact from sending the Hefty® EnergyBag® contents to landfill. - The purple bar "Concrete Aggregate" are the net impacts/benefits of using this technology and offsetting concrete aggregate. - If the purple bar is less than 100% or negative, then this technology has less environmental impact than landfilling.